mincong-h/mincong-h.github.io/_posts/2022-07-17-my-hackathon-projects-at-datadog.md

 chance to move forward right now, there is a good chance that we will do that again soon.

+## Query Troubleshooting Assistant

+In November 2022, I made a query troubleshooting assistant (QTA), a small static web page which allows administrators to troubleshoot query problems.
+Different services have different facets and it leads to confusion and slowness in the troubleshooting process.
+This tool unifies the user input and provides mappings between user input and service outputs, which allows users to troubleshoot more efficiently.
+For example, it asks you to provide information related to customer, storage location, sources, request ID or other information, and then suggests different outputs as URLs for you.
+The facet mappings between the input and output is handled by the tool.
+You can also share the result with others because all parameters are reflected as query parameters.

 ## Lessons Learned

 _What did I learn across these projects?_